Covid-19 cases and deaths in the US will fall over the next four weeks, forecast predicts - KESQ

 Covid-19 cases and deaths in the US will fall over the next four weeks, forecast predicts

-There is good news for the US as people get ready for Memorial Day weekend.
+There is good news for the United States as people get ready for Memorial Day weekend.

 The US Centers for Disease Control and Prevention is predicting that Covid-19 cases, hospitalizations and deaths will fall over the next four weeks.
 The CDC ensemble forecasts conclude that there will be a total of 596,000 to 606,000 Covid-19 deaths by June 19.

+So far, more than 50% of the US population has received at least one dose of a Covid-19 vaccine, according to CDC data.
+And more than 40% of the population is fully vaccinated, that data shows.
-Many states are offering incentives for people to get the vaccine.
-The latest is California, which is enticing residents with a whopping $116.5 million in freebies, touting it as the nation’s biggest vaccine incentive program.

-But, although vaccinated adults can enjoy new freedoms, some officials are concerned about vaccine hesitancy and lagging vaccination rates among those eligible.
+Many states are now offering incentives for people to get the vaccine — but some officials remain concerned about ongoing hesitancy and lagging vaccination rates among those eligible.

+Children younger than 12, who aren’t yet eligible for a vaccine, should continue taking precautions, experts say.

-And those who are not eligible, which are children under the age of 12, need to be careful.
-The American Academy of Pediatrics is recommending that children aged 2 or older who are not fully vaccinated should wear a well-fitting face mask.
+The American Academy of Pediatrics is recommending children aged 2 or older who are not fully vaccinated should wear a well-fitting face mask.

 The updated guidance recommends children wear a mask at school, in child care programs, at camp, when playing with friends and playing indoor sports and outdoor sports with close contact.
 There are exceptions for sports where masks can be a hazard such as gymnastics.